UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Adding additional labels to our visualizations that we create in `altair` is one common and easy way to improve and refine our data visualizations.
-We can add titles for the axes in the `altair` objects using `alt.X` and `alt.Y` with the `title` argument to make the axes titles more informative.
+We can add titles for the axes in the `altair` objects using `alt.X` and `alt.Y` with the `title` argument to make the axes titles more informative (you will learn more about `alt.X` and `alt.Y` in the visualization chapter).
 Again, since we are specifying words (e.g. `"Mother Tongue (Number of Canadian Residents)"`) as arguments to `alt.X` and `alt.Y`, we surround them with double quotation marks.
 We can do many other modifications